 Jimmy [Iggy Pop] was relaxed about David’s interest in the Third Reich – hardly surprising, given that Iggy’s last new work presented on stage had involved him being whipped by his old bandmate, Ron Asheton, who was wearing a Nazi uniform complete with party armband.
 Other friends were equally non-judgmental; one Jewish acquaintance who knew David through his time in Berlin points out, “He was always fascinated by it. …Although convinced David was one of the least racist people she’d ever met, the friend does not remember him ever explaining his crass statements – only in the later Berlin days, when David had met pleasant young men whose fathers had served in the SS, did he fully realise the full implications of his fixation.
 It wasn’t until 1980 that he’d describe his flirtation with fascist chic as ‘ghastly stuff’.
 At the same time, in an interview with the NME, he pointed out, quite reasonably, that he’d never shown racism in his personal dealings.
 But he didn’t apologise.

-Bowie was making enemies.
+Bowie was making enemies, as anyone who challengers convention must.
 The – get this – Marxist-Leninist Communist Party of England’s Cornelius Cardew spoke at the Musician’s Union:

 Not much of a salute, is it.
 More like a wave.